8051Enthusiast/8051Enthusiast.github.io/about.md

 ## Contact
 My e-mail is my usual username but on protonmail.com.
-You can probably also reach my on twitter (again by 8051Enthusiast).
+You can probably also reach me on twitter (again by 8051Enthusiast).

 Is this how contact information works?
 I hope so.